 Senior Year: No required course

-If the student is not able to complete the service learning project through one of the classes mentioned above, please make sure they meet with Ms. Marchell Goins, one of the counselors at Jones and the school’s Service Learning Coordinator.
-She will work with the student to complete an alternative assignment.
+If the student is not able to complete the service learning project through one of the classes mentioned above, please make sure they meet with Mr. Ryan Swanson, one of the counselors at Jones and the school’s Service Learning Coordinator.
+He will work with the student to complete an alternative assignment.

 Although earning volunteer hours is no longer a CPS graduation requirement, we strongly encourage it as it is something colleges may take into consideration when making an admissions decision.
 (These volunteer hours will appear on the student’s transcript.)